silitone/aria2.ts/README.md

 ## NGXINDEX

 Linear array of unique key-value pairs.
-Used to store data na
+Used to store data names and block ids

+## NGXMODEL

+Simple binary model file.